mattermost/mattermost-handbook-1/source/guides/onboarding.md

 ### Days 6-10
 ------------------------------------------

+xx.
+(CEO & New Hire) CEO meets with New Hire to discuss onboarding experience and welcome to Mattermost.

 ### Days 11-21
 ------------------------------------------

+xx.
+(Executive Team & New Hire) New Hire meets with each member of the Executive team (1:1 meetings).

 ### Day 30
 ------------------------------------------

+xx.
+(Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.

 ### Day 60
 ------------------------------------------

+xx.
+(Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.

 ### Day 90
 ------------------------------------------

+xx.
+(Hiring Manager) Hiring Manager meets with New Hire for a check in meeting and informal performance review.

 ## Departmental Onboarding

 ### Sales
 ------------------------------------------

+#### Solution Architects

 ### Marketing
 ------------------------------------------